 Please note in the image above that massage therapy remains in a medium risk category by the close contact and prolonged time of exposure nature of the sessions.
 It is recommended that you choose a high quality mask and/or take measures to improve the fit of your mask.
 KN95 masks and surgical masks offer protection to both the wearer and others nearby.
 If wearing a surgical mask, consider knotting the ties near the mask and folding the mask in to create a better seal at the side of the mask as shown here.
 Due to the higher transmissibility of COVID-19 variants, you may consider wearing a cloth mask over a surgical mask to provide a better seal and additional layer of protection.
 If choosing a cloth mask, opt for a mask with multiple layers and a nose wire that provides a tighter seal.

-Once you have entered the office, please wash hands with soap and water in the restroom prior to your session.
+Once you have entered the office, please wash hands with soap and water in the restroom or in the treatment room prior to your session.
 Hand sanitizer is available in the room for you to use as needed.
 As usual, I will thoroughly wash my hands/feet with soap and water up past my elbows/ankles right before and after your session.

 All porous items, to the extent possible, have been removed from the room including the upholstered chair and rugs so that surfaces can be easily cleaned between sessions.
 All equipment and anything touched by myself or clients (massage table, face cradle, door, chair etc.) will be cleaned and sanitized with an EPA registered disinfectant prior to and after the session.
 There will be a fresh blanket and sheets for each session.
 I will not be seeing clients back to back at this time so that I can change my smock/PPE between each session, fully sanitize all equipment and allow HEPA filters to run.

 To the extent possible please leave all non essential items in your car during the session.
-At this time I will not be providing water in the room so please bring a water bottle to rehydrate after the session.
+At this time I will not be providing water in the room so please bring a water bottle if needed to rehydrate after the session.
 Please wash your hands with soap and water directly before the session.
-Hot stone massage and cupping therapy will not be offered at this time.
-In addition to limiting sessions to two clients per day max, I will also only be seeing established clients and direct referrals for now.
-All appointment rescheduling will be done by phone/text/email to limit the amount of time spent in the waiting room.
+Hot stone massage will not be offered at this time.
+In addition to limiting sessions to three clients per day max, I will also only be seeing established clients and direct referrals for now.
+We may reschedule your next appointment by phone/text/email if need be to limit the amount of time spent in the waiting room.